 If you don’t have time to manage your online presence on your own, you may want to consider digital marketing platforms and service providers that can automatically sync your professional bio and business information across dozens of directories and voice-activated search platforms.
-Here are three examples:
+Here are two examples:

-By ensuring your information is listed consistently across dozens of online directories, your local SEO will benefit and you’ll increase your likelihood of appearing higher in local search results.
+By ensuring your information is listed consistently across dozens of online directories, your local SEO will benefit, and you’ll increase your likelihood of appearing higher in local search results.

 Create Profiles on Find-An-Advisor Sites

 Beyond general online directories and search engines like Google, establishing your profile on websites that help people find a financial advisor offers both obvious benefits and advantages you may not have considered.